 the Atlanta Beltline Trail and downtown Atlanta in the heart of the

 Cumberland community in Cobb County.

-- The southern portion of the trail was completed in 2007.
-It features a 2-mile hike that follows along Rottenwood Creek and leads pedestrians and cyclists over pedestrian bridges and elevated boardwalks.
+- The southern portion of the trail features a 2-mile hike that follows along Rottenwood Creek and leads pedestrians and cyclists over pedestrian bridges and elevated boardwalks.

-- Will construct 6 boardwalk sections, totaling approximately 1300 ft. in length
+- Six boardwalk sections, totaling approximately 1,300 ft. in length

-- One steel truss bridge spans a small creek tributary
+- One steel truss bridge spanning a small creek tributary

 - One overlook for viewing the shoals (at the Assurant property)